mnemnion/zitron/doc/zitron.md

         // assertions:
         .optimize = .Debug,
         // Other options are best provided here, they
         // can be sent as arguments as well.
+Let's say we
+        // want the enums in a separate file.
         .enum_file = true,
-        // Don't need the `.out` file when shipping, it's
+        // And we don't need the `.out` file when shipping,
-        // for debugging purposes.
+        // it's for debugging purposes.
         .quiet = true,
     });